kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Dynamically vary periodicity of process actions according to the operating conditions or changes in the system or supersystem.
 - Use the available pauses between process actions to perform some other useful process action(s).
 ### Examples
-- Use timer to run periodic tasks
+- Use a timer to run periodic tasks
 - Run integration tests every night
 - Regular pinging to prevent the system from switching to the “sleep” mode

 ## 20 ACTION CONTINUITY
 ![](resources/20%20ACTION%20CONTINUITY.png)